bbauska/W3Cx-2of5/README.md

     - images of text

 Use the alt attribute to provide alternate text for the images above.
-Refer to the [WAI images Tutorial](https://www.w3.org/WAI/tutorials/images/) for a guide to writing alternate text.
+Refer to the <a href="https://www.w3.org/WAI/tutorials/images/">WAI images Tutorial</a> for a guide to writing alternate text.

 <h3 id="ch2-5-1">2.5.1 Introduction</h3>